 A Member of Stoll Keenon Ogden’s Louisville office since 2003, Randy brings a broad range of experience to the firm’s Trusts & Estates and Nonprofit Entity practice groups.

 Over the course of his career, Randy has earned numerous peer recognitions and achieved countless professional milestones.
 His depth of legal knowledge is an invaluable asset in helping clients accomplish their current and long-term planning goals.
 He assists individuals, families and organizations of varying types with estate planning, estate administration, charitable giving, and structuring and operation of nonprofit entities.

 Randy has represented clients in a multitude of complex cases before state and federal courts, including the U.S. Tax Court.
 One highly publicized example of his success as a litigator is the landmark U.S. Supreme Court class action case, St. Ledger v.
 Commonwealth of Kentucky, Revenue Cabinet, which resulted in refunds to Kentucky taxpayers of more than $180 million.

-Randy is a member of the Louisville, Kentucky and American Bar associations, as well as the Estate Planning Council of Louisville.
-He also is executive director and chair of the board of directors of Metro Christian Legal Aid and an associate of the Alliance Defense Fund.
-Randy is a member of Southeast Christian Church.
+Outside of the firm, Randy is actively involved in several professional and civic groups.
+He is a member the Estate Planning Council of Metro Louisville.
+He is also founder and chair of the board of directors of Metro Christian Legal Aid and an allied member of Alliance Defending Freedom.

 Represented husband and wife in planning for their business and estates by restructuring the company into voting and nonvoting shares, allowing them to transfer value while maintaining control, and preparing and implementing a stock restriction agreement, a multi-generation family protection trust, traditional A/B trust planning, essential planning, a qualified personal residence trust, a vacation home trust, and gifting trusts for each grandchild.